Uninett/nav/doc/hacking/virtual-machines.rst

-NAV's source code includes tools for using Docker_ containers during development, and for producing an :abbr:`OVF (Open Virtualization Format)`-based virtual appliance running NAV.
+NAV's source code includes tools for using Docker_ containers during development, and for producing an :abbr:`OVF (Open Virtualization Format)`-based virtual appliance running NAV (for testing or production purposes).

 Building a Docker image
 -----------------------

-The :file:`Dockerfile` describes a Debian-based Docker image including all dependencies needed to to build and run NAV on a single system.

-The generated image will expect your NAV source code directory to be mounted in the container at :file:`/source` .
-For your own convenience, you should also port forward the container ports 22, 80 and 8000 to have access to the SSH server, the NAV web interface and the Graphite web interface respectively.
+NAV includes a :file:`Dockerfile` that describes a Debian-based Docker image, which will run all of NAV directly from the source code tree, within a container.
+You can read more about this in :doc:`using-docker`.

 Build a virtual appliance